cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 ## Extra credit

 We created an approximate version of the [Shepp Logan Phantom](https://en.wikipedia.org/wiki/Shepp%E2%80%93Logan_phantom).
-This phantom serves as a model for the human head and it is widely used to test image reconstruction algorithms in fourier domains such as MRI.
+This phantom serves as a simplified model for a human brain and it is widely used to test image reconstruction algorithms in the field of medical imaging.

 In order to create the figure, we need to create ellipses.
 However, we do not have ellipses nor circles implemented in our SVG parser and rasterization.
 Therefore, we created our own unit circle polygon coordinates with 100 points using Python, and used this circle as our base shape to create the phantom.
 For each ellipse in the figure, we added scaling, rotation and translation, and use the respective color.
 In the pipeline, each circle polygon in converted to triangles that we then rasterize.